 - Unsupervised learning is modeling the underlying or hidden structure or distribution of the data to learn more about the data.
 Unsupervised learning is where you only have input data and no corresponding output variables.

-- In neural network data will be passing through interconnected layers of nodes, classifying characteristics and information of a layer before passing the results on to other nodes in subsequent layers.
-Neural network and deep learning are differed only by the number of network layers.
-A typical neural network may have two to three layers, wherein deep learning network might have dozens or hundreds.
+- The neural network passes data through interconnected layers of nodes, classifies characteristics and information of a layer, and then passes the results on to other nodes in subsequent layers.
+The difference between neural networks and deep learning lies only in the number of network layers.
+A typical neural network may have two to three layers; a deep learning network might have dozens or hundreds.

-- In machine learning, there is a number of algorithms that can be applied to any data problem.
-These techniques include regression, k-means clustering, logistic regression, decision trees etc.
+- In machine learning, one can apply several algorithms to any data problem.
+These techniques include regression, k-means clustering, logistic regression, decision trees, etc.

-- Architecturally, an artificial neural network is exhibited with layers of artificial neurons, or also called as computational units able to take input and apply an activation function along with a threshold to find out if messages are passed along.
+- Architecturally, an artificial neural network is exhibited with layers of artificial neurons, also called computational units, able to take input and apply an activation function along with a threshold to determine if messages are passed.

-- The simple model of neural network contains: The first layer is the input layer, followed by there is one hidden layer, and lastly by an output layer.
-Each of these layers can contain one or more neurons.
-Models can become more complex, with increased problem solving and abstraction capabilities by increasing the number of hidden layers and the number of neurons in a given layer.
+- The simple model of a neural network contains: The first layer is the input layer, followed by one hidden layer, and lastly by an output layer.
+Each of these layers can have one or more neurons.
+Models can become more complex, with increased problem-solving and abstraction capabilities, by increasing the number of hidden layers and the number of neurons in a given layer.

-- There are supervised and unsupervised models using neural networks, the most generally known is the feed forward neural network, which architecture is a connected and directed graph of neurons, with no cycles that is trained using the algorithm called backpropagation.
+- There are supervised and unsupervised models using neural networks; the most generally known is the feedforward neural network, which architecture is a connected and directed graph of neurons with no cycles trained using the backpropagation algorithm.

-- Machine learning, learning systems are adaptive and constantly evolving from new examples, so they are capable of determining the patterns in the data.
-For both machine learning and neural network data is the input layer.
-Both machine learning and neural network acquire knowledge through analysis of previous behaviors or/and experimental data, where as in neural network the learning is deeper than the machine learning.
+- Machine learning, learning systems are adaptive and constantly evolving from new examples to determine the patterns in the data.
+For both, data is the input layer.
+Both acquire knowledge through analysis of previous behaviors or/and experimental data, whereas in a neural network, the learning is deeper than machine learning.

-Both Machine Learning and Neural Network fall under the same field of Artificial Intelligence, wherein Neural Network is a subfield of Machine Learning, Machine learning serves mostly from what it has learnt, wherein neural networks are a deep learning that powers the most human-like intelligence artificially.
-We can conclude it by saying that neural networks or deep learnings are the next evolution of machine learning.
-It explains how a machine can make their own decision accurately without any need for the programmer telling them so.
+It falls under the same field of Artificial Intelligence, wherein Neural Network is a subfield of Machine Learning; Machine learning serves mainly from what it has learned, wherein neural networks are deep learning that artificially powers the most human-like intelligence.
+We can conclude by saying that neural networks or deep learnings are the next evolution of machine learning.
+It explains how a machine can make its own decision accurately without the programmer telling them so.

-This has been a guide to Differences Between Machine Learning vs Neural Network, their Meaning, Head to Head Comparison, Key Differences, Comparison Table, and Conclusion.
-You may also look at the following articles to learn more –
+This has been a guide to the top difference between Machine Learning vs Neural Network.
+Here we have discussed Machine Learning vs Neural Network head-to-head comparison, key differences, infographics, and comparison table.
+You may also have a look at the following articles to learn more –